Original Medicare:

 Medicare Part A helps pay for medically necessary care that requires a stay in the hospital or at a skilled nursing facility.
 It also covers hospice care for the terminally ill and some skilled home health care.

-Medicare Part A is free if you or your spouse have paid into Social Security for 10 or more years.
+Medicare Part A is free if you or your spouse have paid into Social Security through an employer for at least 40 quarters.
 However, it does come with a deductible per hospital stay for each “benefit period.”
 This period begins when you’re admitted to the hospital and ends when you’ve been out of the hospital for 60 days in a row.
 After that, what you pay changes depending on the length of your stay.

 Source: Medicare.gov.